G-Core/product-documentation/documentation/cloud/virtual-instances/customize-initial-setup-for-your-instance.md

   condition: True
 ```

-Cloud-init will execute two steps based on this configuration.
+`Cloud-init` will execute two steps based on this configuration.

-- First, cloud-init will create a new file named `00-add-static-ip.yaml` in `/etc/netplan` with instructions to add static IP addresses for both IPv4 (192.170.1.25) and IPv6 (2020:1::1.)
-The permission of the file is 0644, which means it is readable by any user and writable by cloud-init.
+- First, `cloud-init` will create a new file named `00-add-static-ip.yaml` in `/etc/netplan` with instructions to add static IP addresses for both IPv4 (192.170.1.25) and IPv6 (2020:1::1.)
+The permission of the file is 0644, which means it is readable by any user and writable by `cloud-init`.

-- When the instance is rebooted (using the `power_state` block configuration), cloud-init will try to merge the network configuration for both `00-add-static-ip.yaml` and `50-cloud-init.yaml` files so that you can add static IP addresses to the `enp3s0` network interface.
+- When the instance is rebooted (using the `power_state` block configuration), `cloud-init` will try to merge the network configuration for both `00-add-static-ip.yaml` and `50-cloud-init.yaml` files so that you can add static IP addresses to the `enp3s0` network interface.

 Access the instance once it is ready, and run the following command: